stackitcloud/stackit-cli/docs/stackit_project_role_list.md

 ## stackit project role list

-List roles and permissions of a project
+Lists roles and permissions of a project

 ### Synopsis

-List roles and permissions of a project.
+Lists roles and permissions of a project.

 ```
 stackit project role list [flags]